jasonsoft-net/koa-controller/README.md

 # koa-controller
-Use @koa/router and koa-router routing for controller extension 🦞
+Controller extension for @koa/router and koa-router middleware 🦞